PaoloCaldera-udacity/shoeStore/README.md

     * Observe the shoes variable from the ViewModel
     * Use DataBindingUtil to inflate the shoe_list layout
     * Add a new layout item into the scrollview for each shoe.

+## License

+Shoe Store is a public project that can be downloaded and modified under the terms and conditions of the MIT License.